 Wave Spas are best purchased through their website, where it’s not uncommon to find a sale, though you’ll also find their spas on Amazon and in a few select stores such as:

 If your unconvinced by either brand, then delve into our other comparison guides to hopefully find the answer you’re looking for.

 It seems there’s a pretty clear winner this time, though that’s not to say that our runner-up isn’t worthy of a look-in.
 Wave Spa is relatively new to the market, so we imagine they’ll grow to include some of the premium features that have won this fight for MSpa.

 With excellent hygiene features, expansive massage systems and optional extras like lights, Wi-Fi and hydro jets, we have to declare MSpa as the winner.
-Though their heaters fall a few degrees short of Wave Spa’s maximum temperature, their anti-icing systems make up for it, and in every other category, MSpa has clearly come out on top!
+MSPA can match Wave Spa’s maximum temperature, and they beat them in every other category, therefore MSpa clearly has to come out on top!

 Hello, Welcome to my website.
 I’m John, and I created the InflatableHotTubGuide while researching these spas nearly a decade ago.
 Since its creation, the site has become the leading UK resource for many models.
 As a passionate hot tub user, I love to test and explore all the latest machines this industry keeps creating.
 I hope you find our content helpful.